Child among two killed in drive-by shooting on River Road near LSU Friday

 Baton Rouge Police said the shooting was reported around 6 p.m. on River Road near Gourrier Avenue.
 According to a BRPD spokesperson, a vehicle pulled up alongside another car on the highway and opened fire on the four occupants inside, causing it to veer off-road.

-A man died at the scene, and a child was rushed to a hospital.
-That child, said to be a boy no older than 5, was pronounced dead a short while later.
+A 21-year-old man died at the scene, and a child was rushed to a hospital.
+That child, said by family members to be 5-years-old, was pronounced dead a short while later.
+The family says the child just celebrated their birthday earlier this week.

 Both victims were in the backseat of the car that was fired upon.